microsoft/azure-function-flex-open-ai/docs/workshop.md

 ## Consume Speech to Text APIs

-The Azure Cognitive Services are cloud-based AI services that give the ability to developers to quickly build intelligent apps thanks to these pre-trained models.
+The Azure AI Services are cloud-based AI services that give the ability to developers to quickly build intelligent apps thanks to these pre-trained models.
 They are available through client library SDKs in popular development languages and REST APIs.

-Cognitive Services can be categorized into five main areas:
+AI Services can be categorized into five main areas:

 - **Decision:** Content Moderator provides monitoring for possible offensive, undesirable, and risky content.
 Anomaly Detector allows you to monitor and detect abnormalities in your time series data.
 - **Language:** Azure Language service provides several Natural Language Processing (NLP) features to understand and analyze text.